This is the character sheet for characters in Shadowchasers: Backwater.

-Anti-Villain: Assuming she's a villain at all (it's too early to tell her intentions) she doesn't seem nearly as cruel as her brother.
+- Anti-Villain: Assuming she's a villain at all she doesn't seem nearly as cruel as her brother.

-Big Creepy-Crawlies: She's somehow able to create "Doppelgangers" (presumably of herself) one of which is a huge insect-monster named Monarch, which Solex uses to duel Rayearth.
+- Big Creepy-Crawlies: She's somehow able to create "Doppelgangers" one of which is a huge insect-monster named Monarch, which Solex uses to duel Rayearth.

 A young duelist that is the second protagonist in Encounters alongside Kastleneid.
 Is Kastleneid's best friend and possesses a Duel Spirit named Devi.
 Embraces dueling wholeheartedly and believes it a powerful method for connecting with people.
 Is not entirely human, but a creation of the mysterious ADAM Project and outside dueling, wields the ability to use a unique branch of sealing magic.